Blueprint Specification

 description: home

-previewPlan: starter # optional (defaults to the value specified by 'plan')
+previewPlan: starter # Default: use the value for 'plan'

-# Redis 2 - all external connections allowed
+# A Redis instance that allows all external connections

 - type: redis